geopin90/chromiumoxide_event_stream/README.md

 - Access to raw CDP event structures
 - Very specific performance optimizations

-### For the common case of "capture network responses with filtering", this library is the right choice.
+### For the common case of "capture network responses with filtering", this crate is the right choice.

 ## What event types can I capture?